-Designed by Hugh Petter of ADAM Architecture, master-planner and co-ordinating architect for Nansledan, the plans show a broad and inviting market street lined with three and four storey mixed-use buildings to include shops, offices and homes.
+Designed by Hugh Petter of ADAM Architecture, master-planner and co-ordinating architect for Nansledan, the plans show a broad and inviting high street lined with three and four storey mixed-use buildings to include shops, offices and homes.

-The High Street will be built by the Duchy and its developer partners, and forms part of the Newquay Strategic Route being delivered by Cornwall Council to ease congestion in Newquay and strengthen transport connections to Cornwall Airport Newquay and the Aerohub Enterprise Zone.
+Market Street will be built by the Duchy and its developer partners, and forms part of the Newquay Strategic Route being delivered by Cornwall Council to ease congestion in Newquay and strengthen transport connections to Cornwall Airport Newquay and the Aerohub Enterprise Zone.

 Publication of the plans follows the launch of a year-long campaign by the Cornwall Chamber of Commerce to look at what can be done to reimagine and revitalise towns and town centres in Cornwall.
 The campaign started with a conference earlier this year.